tengkuhafidz/frontend-nanodegree-feedreader/README.md

 # Writing Test with Jasmine

-This game was built for an assignment of Udacity Frontend Nanodegree course.
+This was built for an assignment of Udacity Frontend Nanodegree course.

 ## Running The project